-Graduation from the Lyle School of Engineering with a Bachelor's degree requires that the following standards of academic performance be met:
+Graduation from the Lyle School of Engineering with a Bachelor's degree requires the following standards of academic performance:

 - 1. A passing grade must be received in every course in the prescribed curriculum. - 2.
 An overall GPA of 2.000 or better must be attained in all college and university courses. - 3.
 An overall GPA of 2.000 or better must be attained in all coursework attempted for the degree through enrollment at SMU. - 4.
 An overall GPA of 2.000 or better must be attained in all coursework attempted for the degree in the major field of study. - 5.
-A minimum of 122 term hours of credit must be attained, including 35-41 hours in the General Education Curriculum, and the requirements met for a major in engineering or applied science.
+A minimum of 122 term hours of credit must be attained, including the University-wide requirements, and the requirements met for a major in engineering or applied science.